HIPAA Training FAQs

 How often do I need to take HIPAA training?

 SUHC Workforce members must receive HIPAA training within 30 days of joining Stanford.
 In addition, SUHC Workforce members must renew their HIPAA training annually after joining Stanford, or sooner if federal or state laws and regulations change.
 The University implements an annual renewal period every year during the fall (October – December).
-Even if you completed the HIPAA training during the calendar year, you still need to complete the training again during the fall renewal period for compliance purposes.
+For new hires or staff who have taken HIPAA Protecting Patient Privacy training on or after June 1, will receive credit for training for the upcoming year.

 How do I obtain a certificate of completion?